-The Wilder Award honors an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to children's literature through books that demonstrate integrity and respect for all children's lives and experiences.
+The Children's Literature Legacy Award honors an author or illustrator whose books, published in the United States, have made, over a period of years, a significant and lasting contribution to children's literature through books that demonstrate integrity and respect for all children's lives and experiences.

 Jacqueline Woodson wins 2018 Children's Literature Legacy Award

 “From picture books through novels for young teens to her exquisite memoir in poetry, Jacqueline Woodson has established herself as an eloquent voice in contemporary children’s literature,” said Children's Literature Legacy Award Committee Chair Rita Auerbach.

 Born in Columbus, Ohio, in 1963, Jacqueline Woodson lives with her family in Brooklyn, New York.
 She has said that as a young child she wrote stories at every opportunity.
 The author of more than two dozen books for children and young adults, she was named the Young People’s Poet Laureate by the Poetry Foundation in 2015 and is the 2018-2019 National Ambassador for Young People’s Literature.

 Woodson’s award-winning works include “Brown Girl Dreaming,” which won the 2015 Coretta Scott King Author Award, 2015 Newbery and Sibert Honors, and the 2014 National Book Award; and “Show Way,” recipient of the 2006 Newbery Honor Award.
 In addition, Woodson has received the Margaret A. Edwards Award for Lifetime Achievement and the NAACP Image Award.